What’s Story Bible?

 Imagine that you’re meeting with another writer who will collaborate with you on your story.

 This could be a sentence, a paragraph, a snippet of a scene, or any free-form passage of text.
-The more information you put in Braindump, the better the AI will understand your vision.
+The more information you put in Braindump, the better picture the AI will have of your vision.

 We recommend writing at least a few hundred words here.
 You can always revise Braindump later as story elements change.